Looking for a stress-free way of cleaning out the cat litter box?

 How Often Should You Clean Out the Cat Litter?

-I have an in-depth article on how often you should change cat litter, but I’ve outlined the basics below.
+I have an in-depth article on how often you should clean the litter box, but I’ve outlined the basics below.

 - Different types of litter will require different cleaning frequencies.